 In the news

-Dee Krueger, director, LLCC-Taylorville, was interviewed on WTIM’s morning program on March 18 about summer and fall registration, graduation, Handshake and SkillsUSA.
+Dee Krueger, director, LLCC-Taylorville, was on WTIM’s morning show on Monday to discuss fall registration, the upcoming Campus Visit Day and summer College for Kids.

 In the news